aGIToz/Kman_woman/README.md

 ![loss_accuracyVSepochs](./results/loss_accuracyVSepochs.png)

 ## Environment
-Pyhton3.5.2, OpenCV3.3.0, sk-learn0.19, matplotlib2.1 and Keras2.1 All the standard libs were used.
+Pyhton3.5.2, OpenCV3.3.0, sk-learn0.19, matplotlib2.1, Keras2.1 and all the standard libs were used.